Anne Walmsley

-Anne Walmsley (born 1931) is a British-born editor, scholar, critic and author, notable as a specialist in Caribbean art and literature, whose career spans five decades.
-She is widely recognised for her work as Longman's Caribbean publisher, and for Caribbean books that she authored and edited.
-Her pioneering school anthology, The Sun's Eye: West Indian Writing for Young Readers (1968), drew on her use of local literary material while teaching in Jamaica.
-A participant in and chronicler of the Caribbean Artists Movement, Walmsley is also the author of The Caribbean Artists Movement: A Literary and Cultural History, 1966–1971 (1992) and Art in the Caribbean (2010).
-She lives in London.
+Anne Walmsley (September 1931 – 12 July 2025) was a British-born editor, scholar, critic and author, notable as a specialist in Caribbean art and literature over a period of five decades.
+She was widely recognised for her work as Longman's Caribbean publisher, and for Caribbean books that she authored and edited.
+Her anthology for schools, The Sun's Eye: West Indian Writing for Young Readers (1968), drew on her use of local literary material while teaching in Jamaica.
+A participant in and chronicler of the Caribbean Artists Movement, Walmsley was also the author of The Caribbean Artists Movement: A Literary and Cultural History, 1966–1971 (1992) and Art in the Caribbean (2010).
+She lived in London.

-Education and career
+Life and career

-Anne Walmsley has a BA in English from Durham University, and an MA in African Studies from Sussex University.
+Anne Walmsley was born in September 1931.
+She held a BA in English from Durham University, and an MA in African Studies from Sussex University.

 In the late 1950s, she worked for four years as a secretary at Faber and Faber, before going on to teach for three years at Westwood High School in Jamaica.
-On returning to London she was employed for a while with the BBC Schools television service, before joining the publisher Longman in 1967 as their first editor for the Caribbean focused on providing local educational material, in which role she travelled throughout the region for nine years.
+On returning to London, she was employed for a while with the BBC Schools television service, before joining the publisher Longman in 1967 as their first editor for the Caribbean, focused on providing local educational material, in which role she travelled throughout the region for nine years.
 Her experience teaching in Jamaica between 1959 and 1963 informed her compilation of the anthology The Sun's Eye, which drew on Caribbean literary material; published in 1968, the anthology went on to secure an ongoing presence on school syllabuses.
 Caribbean writers published at Longman's on Walmsley's watch include Roy Heath (whose first novel, A Man Come Home, she took on in 1974), George Lamming, Samuel Selvon and Ismith Khan.

-During this time Walmsley participated in the Caribbean Artists Movement (CAM), founded in 1966 by Kamau Brathwaite (then L. Edward Brathwaite), John La Rose and Andrew Salkey.
+During this time Walmsley participated in the Caribbean Artists Movement (CAM), founded in 1966 by Kamau Brathwaite (known then L. Edward Brathwaite), John La Rose and Andrew Salkey.
+Her account of attending CAM's first conference – alongside Brathwaite, La Rose, Salkey, C. L. R. James, George Lamming, Michael Anthony, Andrew Salkey, Aubrey Williams, Ronald Moody, Marina Maxwell, Lloyd Reckord, Gordon Rohlehr, Elsa Goveia, Kenneth Ramchand, Calvin Hernton, and many other notables – in September 1967 at Eliot College, Kent, was published in BIM magazine the following year.